sigasi/sigasi_training/part4.md

 ### Optional Extra tasks

-* State Machine View: Add a second state machine in `dut.vhd` and note how it is displayed in a new tab.
+* State Machine View: Add a second state machine in `dut.vhd` and note how it appears in the State Machine View.
+* Graphics Configuration: use a regex to group some of the signals in the blockdiagram file instead of listing all wire names.
+* Add a Graphics Configuration file for the state machine in `dut.vhd`.
 * Finish the documentation of the Project to get a clean and complete PDF.